queryverse/IteratorInterfaceExtensions.jl/README.md

 a ``true`` return value does *not* indicate that one can call the ``start`` method on ``x``, instead a consumer *must* call ``getiterator(x)`` if ``isiterable(x)`` returned true, and can then call ``start`` on the instance that is returned by ``getiterator``.
-The proper pattern to consumer code therefore looks like this:
+The proper pattern for consumer code therefore looks like this:
 ````julia
 if isiterable(x)